Frequently Asked Questions

 2. Shoring and excavation development permit

-With approval of these permits, the Scotia Place team has started to strip, grade, and excavate for the event centre.
+The Scotia Place team began to strip, grade and excavate for the event centre in July 2024.

 How will the budget be managed in this inflationary climate?